simon-weber/gmusicapi/README.md

 Get in touch if you're working on a port.
 Even if I can't contribute, I might know people who'd like to.

 The current implementation uses the same interface that a web browser does, and a code overview can be found [on the wiki](https://github.com/simon-weber/Unofficial-Google-Music-API/wiki/Codebase-Overview).
-Darryl Pogue is working on a more durable implementation by emulating Google's Android app.
+Darryl Pogue is worked on a more durable implementation by emulating Google's Android app.
 His work is [here](https://github.com/dpogue/Unofficial-Google-Music-API), and may easier to port.
 More information this alternative protocol is [here](https://github.com/dpogue/Unofficial-Google-Music-API/wiki/Skyjam-API).

 Either way, you'll probably want to ignore anything related to Music Manager; that's just for uploading.
 If uploading interests you, more information is [here](https://github.com/simon-weber/google-music-protocol).